-Tackling high intensity interval sessions during the winter is a controversial subject that divides opinion among cycling coaches.
+Tackling high-intensity interval sessions during the winter is a controversial subject that divides opinion among cycling coaches.

-My philosophy is simple: I am a strong believer in Time Effective Cycling Training and implementing high aerobic activities throughout the season.
+My philosophy is simple: I am a firm believer in Time Effective Cycling Training and implementing high aerobic activities throughout the season.
 And I am convinced interval training can be used effectively during the winter.
 But how?

-And, even more importantly, how should one be able to really peak without even tapering?
+And, even more importantly, how should one be able to peak without even tapering?
 And doing so while increasing your overall training amount?

 If you decide to include interval training, you would be able to perform aerobic intervals 2-3 times per week now, and that would, in the long run, make you significantly more substantial than the pure endurance training you used to compare yourself with.

 It’s essential to notice that high-intensity intervals are not just high-intensity intervals.
 Since road cycling is mainly an aerobic activity, it is also clear that most of your training should target the aerobic engine.

 It takes more time to build a solid aerobic engine, but once it is created, it will remain at a reasonable level with the minimum of training.
 But if you want to reach your full aerobic potential, you will have to train for several years.

 If you train strictly for anaerobic power, you will improve this skill quickly, but it will not make you a successful road cyclist in the long run (unless you train for special events like 1K on the track or BMX etc.).

 In winter, you tend to train less.
 With these things in mind, you may also lack a little motivation, and it makes perfect sense to include interval training as part of your winter training.
 This means you will get better results in less time.